-Subject to any statutory exceptions, Cerner will allow an individual access to their personal data upon request and will provide reasonable measures to allow the correction, amendment or deletion of information where it is inaccurate, except where the burden or expense of providing access would be disproportionate to the risks to the individual's privacy in the case in question, or where the rights of persons other than the individual would be violated.
+Subject to any statutory exceptions or applicable local laws, Cerner will allow an individual access to their personal data upon request and will provide reasonable measures to allow the correction, amendment or deletion of information where it is inaccurate, except where the burden or expense of providing access would be disproportionate to the risks to the individual's privacy in the case in question, or where the rights of persons other than the individual would be violated.

 Enforcement and Dispute Resolution:

-Cerner uses a self-assessment approach to assure compliance with these Privacy Guidelines and periodically verifies that these Privacy Guidelines are accurate, comprehensive for the information intended to be covered, prominently displayed, implemented and accessible and in conformity with the most current Safe Harbor Principles.
+Cerner uses a self-assessment approach to assure compliance with the Safe Harbor Privacy Principles and periodically verifies that its data processing activities are accurate, comprehensive for the information intended to be covered, prominently displayed, implemented and accessible and in conformity with the most current Safe Harbor Privacy Principles.